vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

 I'd like to finish this blog post by highlighting some interesting and useful features that may prove useful in your own applications.
-I won't delve into great detail but simply summarise and point you in the right direction.
+I won't delve into great detail with any of them, but simply summarise and point you in the right direction.

 You may have noticed already that when we add parameters, optimiser states, and a bunch of other metrics to the return call of `train_step` it gets a bit